 5 Exciting “Firsts” about Becoming a Self-Published Author

-Nothing is more exciting then when you decide to self-publish your own book.
-In this case, a children’s book.
+Nothing is more exciting than self-publishing your own book.
+In this case, a children’s book!

 Because of this, we started our own Youtube channel while also attending craft events as vendors.
-Knowing I loved to create and strive to complete goals and bucket list items she knew I would be the right person to ask.
+Knowing I loved to create, strive to complete goals, and bucket list items she knew I would be the right person to ask.

 Of course, I said yes!

 Below are screenshots of my Bucket List board from Pinterest.
-‘Write a book’ is pinned on the Bucket List board.
-I would love to move it to my Completed Bucket List board.
+‘Write a book’ is pinned on the Bucket List board which I would love to move to my Completed Bucket List board.

 · Each person would write a children’s book (Age range not specified)